Arts Advocacy Day 2017

 Dear Congress: The Digital Millennium Copyright Act is Broken and No Longer Works for Creators.

 As songwriters and artists who are vital contributing force to the U.S. and to American exports around the world, we are writing to express our concern about the ability of the next generation of creators to earn a living.

 MUSIC COMMUNITY & ARTISTS TO CONGRESS: FIX THE DMCA

 Remember watching the little orange AOL man walk across your screen as you waited to log on to the Internet?
 Hearing “You’ve Got Mail” upon entering the World Wide Web was a cultural phenomenon that excited everyone lucky enough to be granted access

 National Music Council Presents 2016 American Eagle Awards to Emmylou Harris, Vince Gill and Grand Ole Opry At Summer NAMM

-The National Music Council will bring its annual American Eagle Awards presentation to Nashville, Tennessee, for a second year in a row on Saturday, June 25, 2016.
+The National Music Council’s annual American Eagle Awards were presented at Summer NAMM in Nashville, TN for a second year in a row on Saturday, June 25.
 The highly prestigious Eagle Awards are presented each year in national celebration of an indivi